220912-jwa/p2-JDK/README.md

 ## Description
 An online bookstore that sells scary and horror books of different catagories and genres in the spirit of Halloween.
 ## MVPS
-*User Can Browse Book Library
+### - User Can Browse Book Library
-**User Can add Books to Cart
+-User Can add Books to Cart
 User Can Purchase Books
 User is emailed a reciept
 ## Stretch Goals